-Pursuant to the Purchase and Sale Agreement, we were required to pay RPI \$3.0 million if worldwide net sales of MIRCERA® for the 12 month period ending on December 31, 2012 did not reach a required threshold.
-The minimum 2012 MIRCERA® net sales threshold was not met and, therefore, we made the \$3.0 million payment to RPI described above in the three months ended March 31, 2013.
+Pursuant to the Purchase and Sale Agreement, in March 2013, we were required to pay RPI \$3.0 million because worldwide net sales of MIRCERA® for the 12 month period ended on December 31, 2012 did not reach a required threshold.
 Furthermore, we are required to make an additional payment of up to \$7.0 million if the specified worldwide net sales threshold of MIRCERA® for the 12 month period ending on December 31, 2013 is not achieved.
+As of September 30, 2013, we have concluded that it is probable that the minimum 2013 MIRCERA® net sales threshold will not be met and, therefore, we expect to make the \$7.0 million payment to RPI described above in early 2014.
+The liability for this expected \$7.0 million payment is included in other current liabilities on our Condensed Consolidated Balance Sheet at September 30, 2013.